matter-labs/ETHLisbon-2022-hackathon/README.md

 ## How to send your submission

+As requested by ETHLisbon, all projects should be submitted to [Taikai](https://taikai.network/ethlisbon/hackathons/ethlisbon-2022/projects?category=zkSync%20-%20Account%20Abstraction&filter_by=finalists).

-To send a submissions, just fork this repo and create a PR with your changes.
+To send a submissions after 31st October (and before 5th November), just fork this repo and create a PR with your changes.
 You should create your own subfolder inside `/submissions` (make sure to give it a unique name).
 Your submissions should contain the following files and information:

 - `README.md`: with a description of your project, requirements, installation guide, and how to run it.
 You can also record a video and upload to Youtube.
 Although that's optional, it'll be a nice touch 😉
 - `About.md`: include here information about yourself and how to contact you.
 - `/code`: create a subfolder with all the code of your submissions.

+**We will aggregate [all submissions from Taikai](https://taikai.network/ethlisbon/hackathons/ethlisbon-2022/projects?category=zkSync%20-%20Account%20Abstraction) and the repository PRs.**

 ## FAQs